| |

 and took Morocco and Spain; death of Tashfin ibn Ali ibn

-Yusuf ibn Tashfin.
-Norman conquest of Tripoli.
-Almohads capture Seville; flight of
+Yusuf ibn Tashfin; Norman conquest of Tripoli; Almohads capture

 substantially independent.